Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ## Reference worksheets by relative position

-The following examples show how to get a reference to a worksheet by using its relative position.
+These examples show how to get a reference to a worksheet by using its relative position.

 ### Get the first worksheet

-The following example gets a reference to the first worksheet in a workbook.
+The following code sample gets a reference to the first worksheet in a workbook.

 ```js
 Excel.run(function (context) {